conwayjw97/Image-Colourisation-with-Deep-Learning/readme.md

 ### Usage

 To test or use any of these models yourself, navigate to the /src folder and follow the instructions in manual.md.

+### Project Details

+To learn more about the project in detail and what its results were, watch the presentation video in /presentation.
+Or for a more detailed analysis, read the final report in /dissertation.